 The 5 questions most people forget to ask before buying a property

 Real Estate agents are just one of the list of professionals you will deal with when purchasing a property.
-It’s important that you ask them the right questions so that you clearly understand the process.
+It’s important that you ask them the right questions so that you clearly understand the process of buying a property in Melbourne.
 Here are key questions you need to ask.

 Is anything being built in the area?